 In fact, this process of letting go the past to grab the future, creates often an emotional vertigo.
 This is because we identify the past with the safe path known we left behind us and perceive the future as an empty case ahead, an uncertain bet, a leap into the empty without a parachute.

-For this reason, if we want to go on steadily and without remorse, it is essential to take the time we need to heal the wounds and rebuild ourselves emotionally.
-The hurry is never been a good counselor.
+For this reason, if we want to go on steadily and without remorse, it is essential to take the time for healing emotional wounds and rebuild ourselves emotionally.
+Hurry is never been a good counselor.

 Emotional wounds cause profound changes that we have to accept